solenelilac/familial_hypercholesterolemia_machine_learning_prediction/README.md

 This project evaluates whether genomic variant expression data can be used to predict **Familial Hypercholesterolaemia (FH)** — a genetic condition causing reduced LDL clearance and elevated cardiovascular risk — and identifies which genetic variants and demographic factors are most associated with the disease.

 The analysis delivers a complete end-to-end machine learning pipeline addressing three core questions:
-1. Can FH be predicted from genetic variant expression data?
+1. Can FH be predicted from demographic + genetic variant expression data?
 2. Which genetic variants are most influential?
 3. How do demographic factors correlate with FH status?